A to Z of Information

 The school library is fully computerised and contains a wide range of books and resources.
 Children will visit the library weekly as part of their classroom programmes.
 Parents can assist by ensuring children return books to school.
 There will be part charges for the replacement of books not returned.

 It is essential that all clothing and personal items are clearly named.
 All items of property, which are found, are placed in the box outside the office door.
-At the end of each term unclaimed items will be donated to charity.
+At the end of each term unclaimed items will be placed in our second hand supplies.

 We have a healthy food policy in place where we encourage children to bring healthy food options for snacks and lunch.
-Children are expected to eat their sandwiches (or equivalent) and fruit before going to play at lunch time.
+Children are expected to eat their sandwiches (or equivalent) and fruit after they have lunch playtime.
 They are allowed to leave treat foods such as biscuits, bars and chips.
-Teachers do check lunch boxes before letting the children go.
+Teachers do check lunch boxes as time permits - however we do encourage parents to keep an eye on lunch consumption if your child is eating too much or too little.
+If you are worried about how much they are eating let us know and we will make a point of monitoring this.
 Sweets/lollies are not permitted at school.

 We are a water only school.
-If a child brings juice etc they will be ask not to drink it until after school.
+If a child brings juice etc they will be asked not to drink it until after school.
 Children need to have a water bottle at school at all times.
-We also do not allow peanut butter due to a student being highly allergic.

 Occasionally our students organise fundraising canteens or sausage sizzles.
 These are well advertised for parents ahead of time.